 Just as the finest wines come with the plainest labels, it's often the minimalist acoustic that knocks you off your feet with its tone and feel

 The build materials are very similar on both models.
 Running through the respective lists, the recipe is largely the same, albeit with a few twists and tweaks to justify the extra $300 for the Standard.

 And yet it’s the Studio model that first captures our attention.
 Maybe that's because it's truly remarkable to find an all-solid-wood acoustic Gibson at this price.

 Gibson G-45 Studio

-The timber used for the neck is more unfamiliar – utile.
-Sometimes referred to as ‘sipo’, the grain appears very similar to mahogany and other mahogany alternatives such as sapele.
-Its presence on a guitar is unusual, but with the recent lock-down on rosewoods and other endangered woods, we suppose what we’re seeing here is the result of painstaking research into alternatives.
-In any case, both necks are one-piece and the lamination on the front of the headstocks is walnut.
+On the neck we have the unfamiliar utile.
+You might have heard it referred to as ‘sipo’.
+It is a wood on which the grain appears very similar to mahogany and its various substitutes, saple, etc...
+Seeing utile on a guitar, though, is unusual, but considering the CITES restrictions on rosewoods and other endangered woods, perhaps what we’re seeing is the result of painstaking research into alternatives.

-The fingerboard material differs between the Studio and Standard in that the former is walnut – again, not so common, but it looks great and has a reputation for strength and durability and so should be fine – but the Standard is Richlite.
-This is a composite of paper and resin and certainly not a ‘solid wood’ or even wood at all.
-However, it looks like ebony and is resilient and hard-wearingand so why shouldn’t it make a perfect fretboard material?
+The fingerboard material on the Standard is walnut – again, not so common, but no complaints here because it looks great and has a reputation for strength and durability.
+It should be fine.
+The Standard has Richlite on the fingerboard.
+A composite of paper and resin, Richlite is certainly not a ‘solid wood,’ or even wood at all, but it looks and sounds like ebony, and it is hard-wearing and eco-friendly.
+Why shouldn’t it make a perfect fretboard material?

-Standing them side by side, you can see the Standard has slightly more ornate fingerboard markers, but both bodies are bound nicely, albeit with different materials.
-The Studio has a matt finish whereas the Standard has a gloss top with matt everywhere else – and both are nitrocellulose.
+Stand them side by side and you'll see the Standard has slightly more ornate fingerboard markers.
+Both bodies are bound nicely, albeit with different materials.
+Both have nitro finishes.
+The Studio is matt all over.
+The Standard has a gloss top with matt everywhere else.